W.D. Gaster: Concept and history

-Although he does not appear physically in the game's main story, he is alluded to through cryptic references in rare dialogue from minor characters.
+Although he does not appear physically in the game's main story, Dr. W.D.
+Gaster is alluded to through cryptic references in rare dialogue from minor characters.
 Gaster's existence in Undertale was discovered after players looked through the game's code.
 There are two sprites within the game's files that are believed to represent Gaster, known as "Mystery Man" and "Redacted".
 According to IGN, the "Mystery Man" sprite appears to be based on the design of the character Uboa from Yume Nikki.
 A set of error-handling messages in Deltarune describe the appearance of the "Mystery Man" sprite, implying it is connected to the game.

 When Undertale creator Toby Fox released update version 1.001 for Undertale, fans believed that certain lines of dialogue added to the game suggested that Gaster was indeed a real character in the game.
 This update added a rare event that would allow the player to enter a room containing the "Mystery Man" sprite, which was originally only possible by modifying the game's code.

 A rare possible event in the town of Snowdin in Undertale has the protagonist receive a mysterious phone call asking "Can I speak to G..." before the caller decides it was a wrong number and disconnects.
 Many fans speculated that the "G..." was intended to signify "Gaster".
 Undertale was localized into the Japanese language by 8-4, and this particular line was considered difficult to translate.
 There is no way in the Japanese syllabary to represent only the letter "G", and an early draft translation by 8-4 used が (Ga), which would have been taken as further confirmation the line referred to Gaster.
-Toby Fox wished for certain mysteries to remain mysteries, and the entire phone call instead remained intact in English in the Japanese version, released in 2017.
+Toby Fox wished for certain mysteries to remain mysteries, and the first line of the phone call instead remained intact in English in the Japanese version, released in 2017.

-Despite the numerous direct references to Gaster in Undertale, the game's spiritual successor, Deltarune, which contains copious overt references to Undertale, does not contain any direct references to the name "Gaster" as of the release of its fourth chapter, with the exception of two easter eggs during name-entry sequences.
-However, numerous pieces of evidence imply that W. D. Gaster is tied to the game's overarching story.
+Despite the numerous direct references to Gaster in Undertale, the game's spiritual successor, Deltarune, which contains copious overt references to Undertale, does not contain any direct references to the name "Gaster" as of the release of its fifth chapter, with the exception of two easter eggs during name-entry sequences.
+However, numerous pieces of evidence imply that W.D.
+Gaster is tied to the game's overarching story.